nazaninsbr/Photo-Mosaic/README.md

 ```
 	put your Target image in the images folder and then
 	add your images in images/all.
-	you need to set the size of the on line 20 of the code.
+	you need to set the size of the target image on line 20 of the code.
-	and just run it:)
+	and then run it:)
 ```

 <hr>